 At FullFocusK9, we strive to provide you with dog training that establishes a solid foundation, builds focus, and gives freedom to bring out the best in your dog!

-Check out some of our training videos on Facebook/Instagram/YouTube by searching "FullFocusK9"!
+Highly recommend checking out some of our training videos on Instagram!

 Hi!
 I’m Mary and I am the founder and owner of FullFocusK9.
-I didn't always live in Georgia, I was actually born in Romania, and adopted by an amazing family.
+I currently live in Georgia on a 6.5 acre farm with my horses, dogs and cats.
+I didn’t always live in Georgia, I was actually born in Romania, and adopted by an amazing family.
 I’ve always had a deep love for animals and my mother blessed me with being able to work with animals at an early age.
-I was the odd ball of my very 'techy' family and was always finding animals to play with or adopt.
+I was the odd ball of my very ‘techy’ family and was always finding animals to play with or adopt.

 I started riding horses as early as 3 years old and owned my own horse by age 12.
 I learned early on how much work went into owning animals, but because of my passion for it, I loved the responsibility.
 Working alongside horses and farm animals has prepared me for my career with other animals as well, such as dogs.
 I have competed with horses and my dogs, managed horse farms, trained horses, taught summer camps, and trained barn dogs.

 I’ve had dogs my entire life and was always at the animal shelter or bringing dogs home.
 I’m ‘that girl’ at outings or family functions that can be seen petting the dog.
 PS: tell your dog I said hi!

 Initially, I set out to be a veterinarian but after a year of being enrolled in a pre-vet program at Berry College, I realized I was more interested in the psychology of behavior in animals, than the medicine.